• Skip to primary navigation

 Who is the health lead?

-The health lead is the contact person at your congregation that is part of the health ministry who is dedicated to completing form submissions and maintaining the relationship with Partners of Health and Wholeness.
-The health lead is also the person who would ask the clergy person to submit a Clergy Commitment as well.
+The health lead is the contact person at your congregation who is part of the health ministry and is dedicated to completing form submissions and maintaining the relationship with Partners of Health and Wholeness.
+The health lead is also the person who should ask the clergy person to submit a Clergy Commitment.
 The health lead and clergy person may be the same person.
 We recommend finding a health lead who is not the clergy person because we want to respect the set of responsibilities that clergy already have on their plate.

 When my congregation’s PHW Collaborative Pledge has been accepted, am I automatically approved for a PHW mini-grant?

-No. You will need to complete a separate mini-grant application during one of the open mini-grant cycles:
+No. You will need to complete a separate mini-grant application during one of the open mini-grant cycles.
+Click here to learn more about grants.

 When will I hear back after I submit my PHW Collaborative Pledge form?